bplessis/blog/_posts/2018-04-16-blog-nginx.markdown

 As said previously this is an experementation server, so as if using FreeBSD wasn't enough i also used nginx on many services, so there is that i didn't look over levergage browser cache, compressing stream,..
 So there is the job for today.

 The starting point is a pretty straightforward configuration, i have setup two server block, one for the http service with a forced 301 redirect over HTTPS url and the second for the HTTPS service.
-Only peculiarity is the IPv4 private IP that is used, having only one IPv4 address has made me a little ""creative"" and so i'm using an haproxy redirect service which allow real source IP preservation, even with SSL stream using special protocol:
+Only peculiarity is the IPv4 private IP that is used, having only one IPv4 address has made me a little "creative" and so i'm using an haproxy redirect service which allow real source IP preservation, even with SSL stream using special protocol:
 {% highlight nginx %}
    server {
         listen       10.x.y.z:80       proxy_protocol;